Tallinn HC Panter

-HC Panter is an ice hockey team located in Tallinn, Estonia, and playing in the Coolbet Hokiliiga, the top tier of ice hockey in Estonia.
+HC Panter is a professional ice hockey team located in Tallinn, Estonia, and playing in the Eesti Hokiliiga and Latvian Hockey Higher League.
 They play home games at the Škoda Ice Arena in the Haabersti district.

 History

 HC Panter were founded in 2001 by Rein Mölder and Olle Sildre, and participated in the following years Meistriliiga.
 A few years later in 2004, the team won their first, and as of January 2021 only, Meistriliiga title, beating PSK Narva in the play-off final.
 For the 2005-06 season, HC Panter also participated in the 2.
 Divisioona, the Finnish forth tier, ultimately finishing in 4th place in the Uusimaa conference.
 Following their time in Finland, the team were inactive between 2006 - 2011.
 They returned to Meistriliiga in 2011 as HC Panter/Purikad after a merger with Tallinn-based junior team HC Purikad.
 The team ultimately reverted to the HC Panter moniker in 2015.
-HC Panter were again inactive in the Meistriliiga from 2016-2020, instead focusing solely on youth development.
-The team would again return to top flight for the 2020-21 season.
+HC Panter were again inactive in the Meistriliiga from 2016 to 2020, instead focusing solely on youth development.
+The team would again return to top flight for the 2020–21 season.